 North Dakota completed its most recent freight and rail plan in 2023 and Minnesota is currently working on their rail plan, scheduled for completion in December of 2024.
 Metro COG participated on both committees and helped identify freight stakeholders for the study review committees.
-As a result, Metro COG did not hold its own freight committee meetings, and instead, focused on seeking freight input as part of the Interstate Operations Analysis and the statewide plans.
+As a result, Metro COG did not hold its own freight committee meetings, and instead, focused on seeking freight input as part of the Interstate Operations Analysis, the 2050 MTP and the statewide plans.
 Metro COG's FM Regional Freight Plan was completed in 2017 and is in need of an update, tentatively in 2026 if funding becomes available.
+The Freight Committee will reconvene when the Metro Railroad Needs Study is complete and funds are available to begin the Regional Freight Plan Update.

-If needed, purchase data to conduct planning studies, analysis and modeling of freight and goods movement in the region

-- Integration of Regional Freight Plan into the Metro COG planning process. - Biannual meetings of the Regional Freight Committee.
+- If needed, purchase data to conduct planning studies, analysis and modeling of freight and goods movement in the region - Integration of Regional Freight Plan into the Metro COG planning process. - Biannual meetings of the Regional Freight Committee.